Training Videos by Prairie-Flusstal

 Training Your Dog to be Steady to Wing, Shot, & Fall

-How to Train for Totverwiesen (Dead Game Guiding)
+How to Train for Totverweisen (Dead Game Guiding)

-I have trained 4 different dogs to complete Totverwiesen but I did not do a good job of filming any of that training.
-But I finally took some time recently to write out each of the steps I worked through while training my dogs.
-And then I filmed one of my dogs who has successfully completed Totverwiesen at both of her VGPs (Liesel) to demonstrate each of the steps.
-Below, you can find the first video for the "How to Train for Totverwiesen" video series, as well as a button to download my written instructions to complete the training.
+I have trained 5 different dogs to complete Totverweisen.
+On Dog #4, I finally took some time to write out each of the steps I work through while training my dogs.
+And then I filmed one of my dogs who has successfully completed Totverweisen at both of her VGPs (Liesel) to demonstrate each of the steps.
+Below, you can find the first video for the "How to Train for Totverweisen" video series, as well as a button to download my written instructions to complete the training.
 The entire playlist can be found HERE.

-How to Train for Totverbellen (Dead Game Baying) - In Progress
+How to Train for Totverbellen (Dead Game Baying) - Incomplete

 Totverbellen (Dead Game Baying) is an optional subject of the VGP that is meant to prepare your dog for a hunting situation in which you are tracking a wounded deer that gets jumped out of its wound bed.
 During the on-lead blood tracking portion of a VGP, you and your dog will track blood aged for 2-5 hours (if you selected a day track) or 14+ hours (if you selected an overnight track) for 400m.
 After completing this section, you will be asked to wait while the judges lay a fresh 200m blood track to stimulate a mortally wounded deer being jumped from its wound bed.
 After the fresh track is laid, you will be allowed to send your dog to complete their off-lead track and Dead Game Baying work.

 When I got Enzo, I wanted to try something different.
 I have trained multiple dogs for Totverwiesen (Dead Game Guiding), but never Totverbellen.
 I decided to record my journey as I attempt to train Enzo for Totverbellen.
 I wrote out my training plan and have been filming each step as we make progress towards our end goal.
 There is not a video for Step 1 because that is just establishing a normal feeding routine for your pup.
 The "How to Train for Totverbellen" Video Series begins on Step 2.
 Below, you can find the first video for Step 2, as well as a button to download my written instructions to complete the training.
-The entire playlist can be found HERE.
+The playlist can be found HERE.
+Unfortunately, I was not able to complete this series as further training with Enzo showed that he was not a good candidate for this type of training.
+But I think these steps could still be a good start for someone interested in completing this type of training with their dog.

 Instructions for Training Totverbellen